LiamSwayne/liamswayne.github.io/markdown blog/no more js frameworks.md

 Now here's my implementation: https://github.com/LiamSwayne/liamswayne.github.io/blob/main/docs/scaling.html

 It's almost an exact copy but devoid of dependencies.
 As a result, it loads much faster and doesn't incur unnecessary bandwidth costs.
 In this case the costs were offloaded to The jQuery Foundation, but it's best to have no costs whatsoever.
 The size of the page has gone from `329 KB` to less than `4 KB` without any minification.
 That is a `98.7%` decrease.
 The CSS normalization is too small to matter and good practice in general, but the use of jQuery in what takes 20 lines of JavaScript is needless bloat that has no affect on the user experience other than making the page load slower.
 Web pages with multiple libraries or frameworks will never load as fast as vanilla JS.
 If you want to make a scalable website, an off-the-shelf framework is probably not your best option.

+If you want to execute behaviors that are non-essential to the look of the page (analytics, tracking, etc...), the `defer` attribute can be used to load large libraries and scripts without affecting the page's loading speed.
-### Issue № 3.
+## Issue № 3.
 Vanilla JavaScript is a more transferable skill than any framework.

 My criticism of Chris Coyier's Codepen project not to say that he is untalented, far from it, as I had to copy his code just to get what I was looking for to work.
 However, it highlights a growing problem with front-end development.
 When your "blank slate" html document contains a framework or library, your front-end's default state is mediocre loading, and it can only get worse from there.